DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 Most teaching vacancies are advertised in March, April or the first half of May, with jobs usually starting at the beginning of the school year in September.

-Set up a Teaching Vacancies job alert to be updated about opportunities throughout the year.

-You can search for teaching jobs by region, subject specialism and age group.

-Most teaching vacancies are advertised in March, April or the first half of May, with jobs usually starting at the beginning of the school year in September.

-Set up a Teaching Vacancies job alert to be updated about opportunities throughout the year.
+Set up a job alert to be updated about opportunities throughout the year.

 <p class="call-to-action__action">
-  <a href="https://teaching-vacancies.service.gov.uk/?utm_source=int_teacher_recruitment&utm_medium=referral&utm_campaign=AY21-22">Search Teaching <span>Vacancies</span></a>
+  <a href="https://teaching-vacancies.service.gov.uk/?utm_source=int_teacher_recruitment&utm_medium=referral&utm_campaign=AY21-22">Search for teaching jobs in England</a>
 </p>